circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 ---

-You may find that instead of manually creating each and every individual CircleCI configuration per project, you would prefer to generate these configurations dynamically, before the build begins or is triggered.
-Or, you may prefer to set a specific [pipeline's]({{ site.baseurl }}/2.0/concepts/#pipelines) configuration or parameters before a build is run.
+You may find that instead of manually creating each and every individual CircleCI configuration per project, you would prefer to generate these configurations dynamically depending on specific [pipeline]({{ site.baseurl }}/2.0/concepts/#pipelines) parameters or file-paths.

 This becomes particularly useful in cases where your team is using a monorepo, or a single repository, as opposed to using multiple repositories to store your code.
 In the case of using a monorepo, it is of course optimal to only trigger specific builds in specific areas of your project.
-Otherwise, your repository will go through the entirety of your build, test, and deployment processes when any single update is introduced.
+Otherwise, all of your microservices/project will go through the entirety of your build, test, and deployment processes when any single update is introduced.

+In both of these (and many other) use cases, automatic, dynamic generation of your configuration files will optimize your CircleCI experience and save your team both time and money.

+CircleCI's Dynamic Configuration feature uses a `setup workflow` configuration.
+A `setup workflow` can contain jobs that `setup` children pipelines through computed pipeline parameters, or by generating followup pipelines via pre-existing scripts.
+These computed pipeline parameters and/or generated `config.yaml` files can then be passed into an additional `config.yaml` that potentially exist in outside directories.

+In summary, CircleCI's Dynamic Configuration allows you to:

+- Execute conditional workflows/commands
+- Pass pipeline parameter values and/or generate additional configuration
+- Trigger separate `config.yml` configurations which exist outside the default parent `.circleci/` directory

-To dynamically generate your configuration (or set a pipeline's configuration/parameters) before a project's build, you can set the key`setup` to `true` in the top-level of your configuration file, thus designating that configuration as a `setup workflow`.
+To use our Dynamic Configuration feature, you can add the key `setup` with a value of `true` to the top-level of your parent configuration file (in the `.circleci/` directory).
+This will designate that configuration as a `setup workflow` configuration.

 See the [Getting Started](#getting-started-with-dynamic-config-in-circleci) section below for more information.

 ## Getting Started with Dynamic Config in CircleCI